San Jose Del Cabo Baja California, Mexico Travel Guide

 San José del Cabo features more traditional Mexican and Baja-style seafood establishments, alongside high-end farm-to-table restaurants.
 Cabo San Lucas has a more international and party-centric dining scene.

-These feature battered or grilled fresh fish, typically served in a corn tortilla with cabbage, pico de gallo, and a creamy sauce.
+These feature battered or grilled fresh fish, typically dished up in a corn tortilla with cabbage, pico de gallo, and a rich and smooth sauce.

 Find them widely at casual eateries and street stalls.